 How does Spinal Decompression separate each vertebra and allow for decompression at a specific level?

 Decompression is achieved by using a specific combination of patient positioning and varying the degree and intensity of force.
-The key to producing this decompression is the gentle pull that is created by a computer generated force.
+The key to producing this decompression is the gentle pull that is created by a computer-generated force.
 When distractive forces are generated by the computer, the typical spasm in the back muscles caused by normal traction is avoided.
 Traction triggers the body’s normal response to stretching by creating painful muscle spasms that worsen the pain in the affected area.
-Avoiding this response with Spinal Decompression allow decompression to occur at the targeted area.
+Avoiding this response with Spinal Decompression allow decompression to occur in the targeted area.

 Is there any risk to the patient during treatment?